AI Use Cases/Professional Services

 Automated Workflow Execution

 For Finance & Accounting, this eliminates manual invoice reclassification.
-Your team stops hand-coding invoices into engagement codes and instead reviews AI-categorized transactions in a prioritized exception queue - typically 15-20 items per week instead of 500+.
+Your team stops hand-coding invoices into engagement codes and instead reviews AI-categorized transactions in a prioritized exception queue - the design target is 15-20 items per week instead of 500-plus.
 The system automatically routes compliant spend approvals while flagging items that need human judgment: unusual vendors, potential duplicate payments, or costs that breach client budgets.
 You retain full control over classification rules and can override any categorization; the AI learns from corrections.

 A Systems-Level Fix